lb0o/website/content/en/docs/getting-started/hardware-requirements.md

 Storage in a Cozystack cluster serves two primary purposes: one for the system and one for your workloads.
 Understanding the role of each ensures the stability and scalability of your environment.

-- *Primary Disk: This is where the operating system (Talos Linux) is installed.
-It also stores essential Cozystack system components such as container images and logs.
-Minimum recommended size: 32 GB (Approximately 26 GB is used in a standard Cozystack setup).
-Usually talos install methods expects /dev/sda as the system disk.
-Talos install may require a patch if the path is different (virtio drive usually use /dev/vda)[modify system disk path for talos install using talm](https://github.com/cozystack/cozystack/issues/723#issuecomment-2762374751).
+- Primary Disk: Contains the Talos Linux operating system, essential system kernel modules and Cozystack system base pods, and logs, and base container images.

-- **Secondary Disk: This disk stores your workload data and allow storage to be provisioned using PersistentVolumeClaim (PVC).
-Suggested starting size: 100 GB, which can be increased based on your workload requirements.
-Storage path (usually /dev/sdb) will be defined on storage configuration and will not prevent Talos to boot as for the system disk.
-[Learn more about configuring Linstor StorageClass here.](https://cozystack.io/docs/getting-started/first-deployment/#configure-storage)
+- Secondary Disk: Dedicated to workload data and can be increased based on workload requirements.
+Used for provisioning volumes via PersistentVolumeClaims (PVCs).

 **Networking:**